 - high fiber foods, such as whole grains

 - gas-producing vegetables, such as Brussels sprouts and cauliflower

 - caffeinated beverages, such as coffee, tea, and cola

-Once thought to cause UC, stress is now considered a trigger for UC flares in some people.
-Managing and reducing stress may help to alleviate UC symptoms, such as inflammation, and pain.
+Once thought to cause UC, stress may be a trigger for UC flare-ups in some people.
+Managing and reducing stress may help alleviate UC symptoms, such as inflammation, and pain.

-Different stress-busting techniques work for different people, and you might find that a simple walk in the woods and deep breathing are what benefit you the most.
-Yoga, mindfulness meditation, and exercise may also help reduce stress in people with UC.
+Different stress-management techniques work for different people, and you might find that a simple walk in the woods and deep breathing are what benefit you the most.
+Yoga, mindfulness meditation, and exercise may also help reduce stress in some people with UC.

-Alternative treatments such as acupuncture may help to reduce and regulate bowel inflammation, reducing UC pain.
+Alternative treatments such as acupuncture may help reduce and regulate bowel inflammation, reducing UC pain.